 Some thoughts on the other small cities:

 Number 15–Santa Barbara, CA and Number 7–Monterey, CA. We haven’t been to either of these places in years.
 They were both part of our Mom-to-Mom tour we took years ago.
-We flew into Oakland and visited Kathleen’s mom in San Leandro (near Oakland) and then drove all the way down the coast (staying in both these towns) to visit my Mom in Number 13–Palm Springs, CA. We loved them all but we haven’t been back to Monterey or Santa Barbara in years.
+We flew into Oakland and visited Kathleen’s mom in San Leandro (near Oakland) and then drove all the way down the coast (staying in both these towns) to visit my Mom in Number 13–Palm Springs, CA. We loved them all but haven’t returned to Monterey in years.
 Maybe it’s time.

-Lastly in the last two years we have done some major touring in all of the top three.
-We did a week long trip to New Mexico which included Sante Fe (Number 2) and also got to see Albuquerque as well…during the Balloon Festival…which was incredible and if you ever get a chance to attend—do it!
-Plus we have friends in New Mexico (Hi Mary and John) who took us so many places and made so many great recommendations.
+Lastly, in the last two years, we have done some major touring in all of the top three.
+We did a week-long trip to New Mexico which included Sante Fe (Number 2) and also got to see Albuquerque as well…during the Balloon Festival…which was incredible and if you ever get a chance to attend—do it!
+Plus we have friends in New Mexico (Hi Mary and John) who took us to so many places and made so many great recommendations.
 If you ever go to Sante Fe, make sure you go to Meow Wolf.
-I wish I could describe it but the morning we spent there was nothing less than surreal…and fun.
+I wish I could describe it, but the morning we spent there was nothing less than surreal…and fun.
 Check out their website with that link.

-Lastly, just a few short months ago (it seems like a few but it was May 2017) we spent a week touring the Low Country and visiting Savannah, GA (Number 3) and Charlestown (Number 1) and would go back in a minute.
+Lastly, just a few short months ago (it seems like a few, but it was May 2017), we spent a week touring the Low Country and visiting Savannah, GA (Number 3) and Charlestown (Number 1) and would go back in a minute.
 Loved both places a bunch.
 Click the Low Country link and see what we did while there.
-We can highly recommend just about every single place we went while we were there and we loved the food.
+We can highly recommend just about every single place we went to while we were there and we loved the food.

 Our favorite shore excursions